RenanMDP/temperature-converter/README.md

 ✔ Built with pure JavaScript, CSS3 and HTML5.

-✔ Convert in real time temperatures between Celsius, Fahrenheit, Kelvin and Newton.
+✔ Convert in real-time temperatures between Celsius, Fahrenheit, Kelvin and, Newton.

 ### [Check it out](https://renanmdp.github.io/temperature-converter/)